-A timetable of upcoming calls can be found here.
+A timetable of recent, current and upcoming calls can be found here.

 Please note that the process for applying for an eCSE project under ARCHER2 has been updated since ARCHER eCSE programme.
 In particular, there is now a 2-stage submission where technical evaluation documents must be submitted for evaluation by the first deadline above in advance of the final submission.
 Any project members (PI, Co-I and technical staff) must have been invited by the proposal owner to join a project and have accepted the invitation in time for the final submission.
 Proposals cannot be submitted without technical staff.

 Please follow the links here for the guidance for submitting a proposal to this call, along with the technical evaluation form and the project proposal template.
 Each call has its own guidance document and associated forms.
 Please ensure that the correct guidance and forms are used for this call.

 If your eCSE proposal is selected for funding, you will be provided with an award letter and will be asked to agree to the eCSE Terms.
 Please view the Terms here in advance of submitting your eCSE proposal.
 Please get in touch via the ARCHER2 service desk if you have any questions about this.

 One of the aims of the eCSE programme is to provide support for researchers in the early stages of their careers and we will be offering a small number of early career researchers the opportunity to attend the eCSE panel meeting as observers.
 Please see the call information here.